 “I went in for a general exam and shared my frustrations, asking Dr. Joiner what my options were.
 After some diagnostic tests, she said it was really up to me, but she thought hysterectomy would be the best solution,” the 53-year-old explains.
 Tests had revealed that, like her mother and sister, she had a lot of fibroid tumors that cause excess bleeding.

 Less Pain With Robotic Surgery

-“The biggest advantages of robotic surgery are shorter hospital stays, faster patient recovery time, less blood loss and reduced post-operative pain,” Dr. Joiner says.
+“The biggest advantages of robotic surgery are shorter hospital stays, faster patient recovery time, less blood loss and reduced post-operative pain,” Dr. Joiner said.
 “Most women who are healthy enough for surgery are candidates for robotic surgery.”